dtclayton/website/README.md

 10. Obey the Discord Terms of Service.

-Violating these rules will result in warnings.
+Violating these rules will result in a public warning.
 Continued violations will result in being muted, kicked or banned (ban evasion is not allowed).

 Any changes made to the Rules and CoC by the Community Board will be announced in #announcements-📢